teor2345/privcount/doc/TorEvents.markdown

 * PrivCount's additional RAM allocations may affect Tor's HSDir cache https://github.com/privcount/privcount/issues/349

-## PrivCount Event Field Detail
+## PrivCount Event Field Format

+### Positional Fields

-Positional fields are a space-separated list of Data items.
+Positional fields are a space-separated list of Value items.
 Fields MUST be located using their positions.
-Data MUST NOT contain spaces, newlines (C '\r' or '\n'), or NUL characters (C '\0').
-Data SHOULD be encoded using printable characters.
+Value MUST NOT contain spaces, newlines (C '\r' or '\n'), or NUL characters (C '\0').
+Value SHOULD be encoded using printable characters.
 New fields MUST NOT be added to existing events: this breaks older clients.

+### Tagged Fields

-Tagged fields are a space separated list of Name=Data pairs.
+Tagged fields are a space separated list of Key=Value pairs.
 Fields MUST be located using their tag.
 Field positions MAY vary when other fields are optional, or when new fields are added in later PrivCount versions.

-Name and Data MUST NOT contain spaces, equals signs, newlines (C '\r' or '\n'), or NUL characters (C '\0').
-Name SHOULD be a CamelCase ASCII identifier.
-Data SHOULD be encoded using printable characters.
+Key and Value MUST NOT contain spaces, equals signs, newlines (C '\r' or '\n'), or NUL characters (C '\0').
+Key MUST be at least one character, and SHOULD be a CamelCase ASCII identifier.
+Value SHOULD be encoded using printable characters, and MAY be zero-length.
+The '=' separator MUST always be present.
+Fields SHOULD be separated by a single space, and there SHOULD NOT be any spaces before the event's terminating newline.

 New fields SHOULD be added to the end of existing events, so that parsers that assume event order still work.
 Old fields SHOULD NOT be removed, so that parsers that assume event presence still work.

+## PrivCount Event Field Detail

 ### Channel ID